• Menu

 Quintonil Mexico City

-Boasting two Michelin stars, Chef Vallejo´s Quintonil is somewhat of an institution when it comes to Mexico City’s gastronomy.
+Boasting two Michelin stars, Chef Vallejo´s Quintonil is an institution in Mexico City’s gastronomy.

 Nestled in a tranquil corner of Polanco, Quintonil takes a sustainable approach to fine dining.
 Chef Jorge Vallejo’s menu focuses on seasonal ingredients sourced from local producers, highlighting the diversity of Mexican flavours and culinary traditions.